A NSW Government website

 2. Check the CASA website, the CASA Know Your Drone website or a CASA-approved drone safety app for full details of restrictions.

 1. Yes.
-Any commercial or business activity carried out in a park requires a formal approval such as a lease, licence, permit or consent.
+Any commercial or business activity carried out in a park requires formal approval such as a lease, licence, permit or consent.

 3. A commercial drone user may also need to be licensed and certified by CASA and notify CASA before flying.
 CASA guidelines must be checked to establish requirements for individual operations.
 It is the drone user's responsibility to ensure that the drone is operated according to CASA regulations.